All Episodes

 If I owned a business and a guy walked up and he was blind and he was at the drive-thru window, why don't you just serve the guy?

-You know, maybe they're thinking, all right, well, then we have to worry about the lawsuit that says, well, the car that follows the guy that walked up to the drive-thru window gets hit by a car and we'll get sued there.
+You know, maybe they're thinking, all right, well, then we have to worry about the lawsuit that says, well, the car that follows the guy that walked up to the drive-through window gets hit by a car and we'll get sued there.

-Okay, just a quick question, because I don't know this story.
+Okay, just a quick question because I don't know this story.

 Or was this an intentional?